Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

-We now apply these ideas to the proof of Theorem~\ref{thm:identification_decoupling}, in the infinite case.
-We distinguish several cases, depending on the value of $a(x)= [x^2] K(x,y)=tx\sum_{(i,1)\in \cS} x^i$.
-The first two cases build on the observation that no decoupled model found so far has $a(x)=t(1+x^2)$ nor $a(x)=t(1+x+x^2)$.
-A {\sc Maple} session, available on the authors' webpages, examines in details all non-decoupled models.
+We now apply our toolbox to the proof of Theorem~\ref{thm:identification_decoupling}, in the infinite group case.
+We distinguish several cases, depending on the value of $a(x)= [x^2] K(x,y)$.
+A {\sc Maple} session, available on the authors' webpages, examines in detail all non-decoupled models.